 Personally, I’d never carry them.
-Having recently studied a large number of case histories of actual mountain lions attacks on humans, I will not recommend them to anyone except those whose last option in a confrontation happens to be feeding parts of your own body to the lion.
+Having studied a large number of case histories of actual mountain lions attacks on humans, I will not recommend golf balls to anyone except those whose last option in a confrontation happens to be feeding parts of your own body to the lion.
 If that’s your choice, I respect that.
+I’ve known people who thought that was the noble decision, and there’s a story that in one of his previous lives Gotama Siddhartha fed himself to a starving tigress.
+It’s good karma probably.
 I personally believe that I also have a right to life and in peacetime situations I will make it very difficult for anything to kill me.
 Most of the people who find themselves facing mountain lions today haven’t pondered the moral issues.
 They’re just unprepared, never having expected it to happen.
 Being prepared is much better, if you’re not opposed to an occasional killing.

 In real life, people attacked by lions often miss out completely on the part where you get to brandish sticks and throw things.
 Lions who are hungry and serious about their business attack from behind like most other big cats do, and the first hint of trouble you note is when you’re knocked to the ground by a hundred or so pounds of lethal cat.
 Mountain lions target the head and the throat, usually killing or disabling their prey by strangulation or a broken neck.
 Knocking you down is the first step to that.